larissacfs/tasks/README.md

 yarn playwright test --project=chromium
 ```

-- How to manually trigger the pipeline
+- How to manually trigger the pipeline:
-The pipeline is triggered on a push or on pull requests to the main branch.
+<br/>The pipeline is triggered on a push or on pull requests to the main branch.
 To run manually, go to the Actions tab, click on "Playwright tests", then click on "Run workflow", chose a branch (main) and then click on "Run workflow".

 - Manual compilers run: